Unity-Technologies/arfoundation-samples/README.md

 ## ImageTracking

-This sample demonstrates image tracking.
-Image tracking is supported on ARCore and ARKit.
+There are two samples demonstrating image tracking.
+The image tracking samples are supported on ARCore, ARKit, and Magic Leap.
 To enable image tracking, you must first create an `XRReferenceImageLibrary`.
 This is the set of images to look for in the environment.
-[Click here](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.0/manual/image-tracking.html) for instructions on creating one.
+[Click here](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/image-tracking.html) for instructions on creating one.

 You can also add images to the reference image library at runtime.
 This sample includes a button that adds the images `one.png` and `two.png` to the reference image library.
 See the script `DynamicLibrary.cs` for example code.

-At runtime, ARFoundation will generate an `ARTrackedImage` for each detected reference image.
-This sample uses the [`TrackedImageInfoManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/TrackedImageInfoManager.cs) script to overlay the original image on top of the detected image, along with some meta data.

 Run the sample on an ARCore or ARKit-capable device and point your device at one of the images in [`Assets/Scenes/ImageTracking/Images`](https://github.com/Unity-Technologies/arfoundation-samples/tree/master/Assets/Scenes/ImageTracking/Images).
 They can be displayed on a computer monitor; they do not need to be printed out.

+### BasicImageTracking

+At runtime, ARFoundation will generate an `ARTrackedImage` for each detected reference image.
+This sample uses the [`TrackedImageInfoManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/BasicImageTracking/TrackedImageInfoManager.cs) script to overlay the original image on top of the detected image, along with some meta data.

+### ImageTrackingWithMultiplePrefabs

+With [`PrefabImagePairManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/ImageTrackingWithMultiplePrefabs/PrefabImagePairManager.cs) script, you can assign different prefabs for each image in the reference image library.

+You can also change prefabs at runtime.
+This sample includes a button that switch between the original and alternative prefab for the first image in the reference image library.
+See the script [`DynamicPrefab.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/ImageTrackingWithMultiplePrefabs/DynamicPrefab.cs) for example code.
 ## ObjectTracking

 Similar to the image tracking sample, this sample detects a 3D object from a set of reference objects in an `XRReferenceObjectLibrary`.
-[Click here](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.0/manual/object-tracking.html) for instructions on creating one.
+[Click here](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/object-tracking.html) for instructions on creating one.

 To use this sample, you must have a physical object the device can recognize.
 The sample's reference object library is built using two reference objects.
 The sample includes [printable templates](https://github.com/Unity-Technologies/arfoundation-samples/tree/master/Assets/Scenes/Object%20Tracking/Printable%20Templates) which can be printed on 8.5x11 inch paper and folded into a cube and cylinder.